RolyVy/Vincent-Rolin-unit-testing/README.md

  * A Mock is a dubbel, it plays the role of an other object (like a server etc).

  The goal is then to test the working connection/interaaction between the object tested and this other object without needing to really connect with that object.
 We just want to see if it would work if/when we then really run the program.
+ Important to sync Mock and API (of those "mocked" objects)

  * (Res)Sources Used